ohyicong/recaptcha_v2_solver/README.md

 # Recaptcha v2 solver
-A simple program to bypass recaptcha version 2 using audio verification method.
+A simple program to bypass recaptcha version 2 using audio verification method. <br>
-This program only demostrates how to bypass recaptcha on https://www.google.com/recaptcha/api2/demo You need to readapt this program to work on other websites.
-It is difficult to make the code general as websites are built differently.
+This program only demostrates how to bypass recaptcha on https://www.google.com/recaptcha/api2/demo<br>
+You need to readapt this program to work on other websites.
+It is difficult to make the code general as websites are built differently.<br>
-If you have a great idea, do let me know!
+If you have a great idea, do let me know!<br>

 ## OS support
 1. Windows